I created this fun DIY map art as I have a bit of a map habit. In that, I can’t resist picking up a free map whenever I visit somewhere new.

 Step 1: Sort out the maps that you want to use.
 Then place the circle punch over the particular part of the map you want and squeeze the handles to cut out a perfect 5 cm circle.

-For this project I used 25 cut out map circles from a variety of road maps and atlases.
-You could just use the same road map for the whole piece, picking out your favourite local villages or towns.
+I used 25 cut-out map circles from various road maps and atlases for this project.
+You could use the same road map for the whole piece, picking out your favourite local villages or towns.

-Remember if you really don’t want to cut up a particular map but want to include it in this project, you can always just use a photocopy.
+Remember, if you don’t want to cut up a particular map but want to include it in this project, you can always use a photocopy.

 Step 2: Next, this was a slightly tricky bit.
-With a ruler and a pencil, I marked on the backing paper the location for each map circle.
-I made sure that each circle was placed in a perfect grid of 5 by 5, (25 map circles in total).
+With a ruler and a pencil, I marked the location of each map circle on the backing paper.
+I ensured each circle was placed in a perfect grid of 5 by 5 (25 map circles total).

 Step 3: Next, I played around with the layout of circles in the grid.
 Once I was happy with the order of the maps, I stuck them one by one onto the paper using a foam pad.
 I used the foam pad as I wanted the map circles to be raised off the paper.